theKashey/used-styles/README.md

 htmlStream.pipe(styledStream);
 ```

 __!!
-THIS IS NOT THE END !!__ Interleaving links and react output would produce break client side rehydration,
+THIS IS NOT THE END !!__ Interleaving links and react output would break a client side rehydration,
-as long as _injected_ links are not rendered by React, and not expected to present in the "result" HTML code.
+as long as _injected_ links were not rendered by React, and not expected to present in the "result" HTML code.

-You have to move injected styles prior rehydration.
+You have to move injected styles out prior rehydration.
 ```js
   import { moveStyles } from 'used-styles/moveStyles';
   moveStyles();